Home > Audio

 Presented by Rev. Linda Brebner

-Listen to the Rev. Linda Brebner’s stirring address, “Lessons Learned by a Social Justice Advocate,” which she presented during a panel on social justice activism at the EEWC-Christian Feminism Today Gathering, June 19, 2010.
+Listen to the audio file of Rev. Linda Brebner’s stirring address, “Lessons Learned by a Social Justice Advocate,” which she presented during a panel on social justice activism at the EEWC-Christian Feminism Today Gathering, June 19, 2010.

 Linda is a retired Presbyterian minister and also has served in mission work in Peru.